slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'The great books are the books that never have to be written again.'-- Carl Van Doren*

+> *'A classic is a book that has never finished saying what it has to say.' -- Italo Calvino*

 > *'A book is less important for what it says than for what it makes you think.' -- Louis L'amour*

 > *'Books serve to show a man that those original thoughts of his aren't very new after all.' -- Abraham Lincoln*

 > *'Books say: She did this because.
 Life says: She did this.
 Books are where things are explained to you; life is where things aren't.
 I'm not surprised some people prefer books.' -- Julian Barnes*

+> *'Every time I read a great book I felt I was reading a kind of map, a treasure map, and the treasure I was being directed to was in actual fact myself.'*

+> *'I cannot remember the books I have read any more than the meals I have eaten; even so, they have made me.' -- Ralph Waldo Emerson*

 <!--
 active readers read, the better they get.
 They develop a latticework of mental models to hang ideas on, further increasing retention.
 They learn to differentiate good arguments and structures from bad ones.
-Every time I read a great book I felt I was reading a kind of map, a treasure map, and the treasure I was being directed to was in actual fact myself.

 when you start writing a book start with your own ideas

-> *'I cannot remember the books I have read any more than the meals I have eaten; even so, they have made me.' -- Ralph Waldo Emerson*
 > *'Journal Regularly: Cheap paper is less perishable than gray matter.
 And lead pencil markings endure longer than memory.' -- Jack London*
 Paraphrasing the late Chris Cornell, there are no more writers like Shakespeare because all he had was a table, a candle, a pen and some paper.
 > *'I write to give myself strength.
 I write to be the characters that I am not.
 I write to explore all the things I’m afraid of.' -- Joss Whedon*